-- Do not check database - Check database and stop backup if the database was found to be damaged - Check database and continue with the backup operation regardless of the databases's contidtion
+- Do not check database

+- Check database and stop backup if failed

+- Check database and backup bad database if failed

 INCREMENTAL BACKUP MODE

 The database administrator can also select a mode for the incremental backup process.
 Incremental backups copy only the journal files to the backup location.
 An incremental backup requires less time and resource to execute than a full backup, but restoring from an incremental backup requires more time.
 The three modes for incremental backup are: